-- Mutual Evaluations
+- Overview of Mutual Evaluations

 In accordance with APG membership rules, on joining the APG, members commit to a mutual peer review system to determine the levels of compliance with the international AML/CFT standards.
 These peer reviews are referred to as “mutual evaluations”.